markjprice/cs9dotnet5-extras/vs2019-windows/README.md

 Visual Studio Code uses workspaces to work on multiple projects at the same time.
 (It can also use solution files but these are Microsoft-specific.
 Workspaces are more general so work with non-Microsoft technologies.)

 Visual Studio 2019 uses solution files to work on multiple projects at the same time.
-These are created when you create a new project.
+One is created when you create a new project.

-Once you have a solution with one project, you can add more projects to the solution by navigating to **File** | **Add** | **New Project...** or **Existing Project...**, as shown in the following screenshot:
+Instead of creating a new solution with each new project, you can add more projects to the existing solution by navigating to **File** | **Add** | **New Project...** or **Existing Project...**, as shown in the following screenshot:

 ![Adding projects to a solution](assets/add-project-to-solution.png)